Learn-by-doing/generic-geotagging-app/README.md

 # Generic GeoTagging App

-This goal of this project is to create a generic geotagging application that can be used as a base for specialized geotagging applications.
+The goal of this project is to create a generic geotagging application that can be used as a base for specialized geotagging applications.

 * Front-end web (HTML, CSS, JavaScript)
 * [OpenStreetMap](https://www.openstreetmap.org/)